KunjShah01/CyberSecurity-multi-agent/DEVELOPER_GUIDE.md

 ## 1. Introduction

-The Security Multi-Agent System is an AI-powered cybersecurity platform that orchestrates multiple specialized agents for threat intelligence, OSINT, AI analysis, and automated incident response.
+The CyberSecurity Multi-Agent System is an AI-powered cybersecurity platform that orchestrates multiple specialized agents for threat intelligence, OSINT, AI analysis, and automated incident response.
 It is designed for extensibility, security, and ease of use.

 **What you can learn here:**
 - How to set up and run the system